Last Updated on May 8, 2023 by Dave Schoenbeck

 Learning how to price services for your business is often a painful lesson for business owners, especially in bid or contract work companies.
-It might seem straightforward enough, but before you know it, we fall victim to profit leaks and lose productivity when things go wrong on the job.
+It might seem straightforward, but before you know it, we fall victim to profit leaks and lose productivity when things go wrong.

 Why You Need to Manage Scope Creep

 We are asked to provide a bid or quote for a job.
-We estimate our labor and material costs and add some wiggle room in case we estimate poorly.
-If we are sophisticated, we calculate the gross and net profit for the job to ensure that it’s profitable enough, and we research whether this is a reputable client.
+We estimate our labor and material costs and add some wiggle room if we estimate poorly.
+If sophisticated, we calculate the gross and net profit for the job to ensure it’s profitable enough, and we research whether this is a reputable client.
 We also must know what our break-even margin needs to be.

 We submit our quote and win the job.
 Then disaster strikes.
 We receive lots of add-ons for additional work.
 If we’re good, we seek additional payment.
 If we’re average, we miss the chance to ask for an additional fee and get crushed when our profits aren’t what we expected.

-In the end, we do a big job for an unacceptable profit margin.
-Then we ask the client for more work so we can make more of a profit.
+Ultimately, we do a big job for an unacceptable profit margin.
+Then we ask the client for more work to make more of a profit.
 What could go wrong with this strategy?